riebling/portia/docs/installation.rst

 If you are on a Linux machine you will need `Docker <https://docs.docker.com/installation/>`_ installed or if you are using a `Windows <https://docs.docker.com/installation/windows/>`_ or `Mac OS X <https://docs.docker.com/installation/mac/>`_ machine you will need `boot2docker <http://boot2docker.io/>`_.

+Portia stores projects in a local folder.
+You need to first create or choose an existing file path for this folder.
+Then in the command(s) below, substitute `<PROJECTS_FOLDER>` with the full file pathname to this folder.

 You can run Portia with the command below::

     docker run -i -t --rm -v <PROJECTS_FOLDER>:/app/data/projects:rw -p 9001:9001 scrapinghub/portia